 - Experimental imagery/darkroom techniques

-ART2 (40% Controlled Assignment) & This allows the student to select a preferred task, issue, creative problem, written or visual stimulus and to apply the knowledge, understanding learnt during the year.
-Students are required to demonstrate skills that they have learned to produce within a set time frame, an appropriate outcome, which demonstrates their best achievement.
+ART2 - 40% controlled assignment: This allows you to select a preferred task, issue, creative problem, written or visual stimulus and to apply the knowlede and, understanding learned during the year.
+You are required to demonstrate skills learned, to produce within a set time frame, an appropriate outcome which demonstrates your best achievement.